Delivering Automated Just-In-Time Clinical Supply

 Grand Challenge 2 at the Medicines Manufacturing Innovation Centre

 Pharmaceutical industry challenges

-Due to the inherent uncertainty in the medicines development process, the current manufacturing processes for clinical trial stock can be wasteful.
-Long lead times for medicines stock supply, difficulty in accurately predicting patient demand and delayed recruitment to trials are just some of the reasons that lead to large quantities of waste in trials.
+The manufacturing of medicines for clinical trials represents a significant – but essential – investment for drug manufacturers.
+However, due to the inherent uncertainty in the medicines development process, the current manufacturing processes for clinical trial relies on a ‘Just-in-Case’ approach.
+Long lead times for medicines stock supply, difficulty in accurately predicting patient demand and delayed recruitment to trials are just some of the reasons that lead to over-production to ensure a sufficient supply.

 Transforming pharmaceutical supply chains with speed and efficiency